-- I) Approve the SDNPA Statement of Community Involvement (Version 4) 2021 subject to any changes agreed at Planning Committee; and - 2) Delegate authority to the Director of Planning, in consultation with the Chair of the Planning Committee, to make minor amendments to the Statement of Community Involvement that are required prior to its publication.
+- I) Approve the SDNPA Statement of Community Involvement (Version 4) 2021 subject to any changes agreed to Planning Committee: and - 2) Agree that further minor amendments may be made by the Director of Planning in consultation with the Chair of the Planning Committee

-1. Summary
+I. Summary

 - 1.1 The Statement of Community Involvement (SCI) Version 4 2021 (Appendix I) sets out the processes and methods of consultation and community engagement that the Authority will undertake during the development of all planning policy and the process of determination of planning applications. - 1.2 The SCI was originally adopted in March 2012, the First Revision approved in January 2014 and a Second Revision subsequently approved in August 2017.
 This adopted SCI has been updated to refer to the latest versions of legislation, national and local planning policy and reflect the need for flexibility and adaptability in consultation methods in response to the Covid-19 pandemic.
-The consultation principles remain fundamentally unchanged. - 1.3 This report sets out the revisions and updates that have been undertaken and the purpose and scope of the document.
+The consultation principles remain fundamentally unchanged and so officers recommend that it is not necessary or appropriate to consult on the revised document. - 1.3 This report sets out the revisions and updates that have been undertaken and the purpose and scope of the document.